Business Owner’s Policy Insurance

 Court & legal fees

-You need an attorney for a lawsuit, even if you did nothing wrong.
+You’re sued for a covered accident and you need a lawyer — even if you did nothing wrong.

 Business income interruptions